Utshas/Food-Hunter/README.md

 #How to run it:
 1. clone the project to your local pc
 2. rename your root folder from Food-Hunter-Master to Food-Hunter
-3. then install the database located at ../Food-Hunter/DB/food_hunter.sql
+3. then install the database "food_hunter.sql"
 4. if it is successfully installed, then you may have to go to http://localhost/Food-Hunter/views/BITM/php_nerds/ this address to check the project.
 *********
 *********